intel/dffml/CONTRIBUTING.md

 - #1287

 Virtual branch - shared context dependent trains of thought within a poly-repo environment.
 If the overlays of an entity currently federating with.
-The N+1 federation new data event is always determined by a KERI duplicity detection protected channel.
+The N+1 federation new data event is always determined by a KERI duplicity detection protected channel (this is critical because or else we are not able to see who is being duplictus over time, which we need for the relying parties analysis of ClearForTakeoff for AI agent (workload) identity (OIDC, sould based auth).
 The tcb for trust evaluation is also party of relying party inputs.

 - https://github.com/pdxHijohnny/dotfiles/issues/1